cs-chan/ArtGAN/ArtGAN/README.md

-# ArtGAN
+# ArtGAN/Improved ArtGAN

+Updated on August 18, 2018 (Improved ArtGan models are included)

+Release on May 20, 2018.

+# Description

-This is implementation of our ICIP2017 paper with titled [ArtGAN: Artwork Synthesis with Conditional Categorial GANs](https://arxiv.org/abs/1702.03410).
+This is implementation of our T-IP2018 paper with titled [Improved ArtGAN for Conditional Synthesis of Natural Image and Artwork].
+ICIP2017 paper with titled [ArtGAN: Artwork Synthesis with Conditional Categorial GANs](https://arxiv.org/abs/1702.03410).

 # Citation
-This repository contains codes for the following paper (under review):
+This repository contains codes for the following paper:

 ```
 @article{tan2017learning,
-  title={Learning a Generative Adversarial Network for High Resolution Artwork Synthesis},
+  title={Improved ArtGAN for Conditional Synthesis of Natural Image and Artwork},
   author={Tan, Wei Ren and Chan, Chee Seng and Aguirre, Hernan and Tanaka, Kiyoshi},
-  journal={arXiv preprint arXiv:1708.09533},
-  year={2017}
+  journal={IEEE Transactions on Image Processing},
+  year={Accepted}
 }
 ```
 which is an extension to the following paper (ICIP 2017):